iron-io/docs/worker/languages/go/index.md

 ### Get the `iron_worker_ng` gem.

-There isn't a library for interacting with the IronWorker API written in Go yet, so while running workers written in Go is supported, you have to upload them and queue tasks to them using another language's library.
+There isn't a library for interacting with the IronWorker API written in Go yet.
+While running workers written in Go is supported, you have to upload them using another language's library and queue tasks using our simple HTTP [API](/worker/reference/api) or another language's library.
 We're using the `iron_worker_ng` Ruby library in these examples.
 You can download it off [Github](https://github.com/iron-io/iron_worker_ruby_ng) or install it using `gem install iron_worker_ng`. **Note:** You'll need to have Ruby installed to